-After meeting with stakeholders (PPI Committee) in 2015 and 2016, a formal PPI document was developed for and adopted by the Board of Supervisors (Board) on March 7, 2017, and the 2018 version of the PPI document was adopted by the Board on March 20, 2018.
+After meeting with stakeholders in 2015 and 2016, a formal PPI document was developed and adopted by the Board of Directors on March 7, 2017.
+The 2019 update of the PPI document was adopted by the Board of Directors on February 19, 2019.

-Outcomes of the PPI have resulted in the District working with the PPI Committee to identify messaging gaps related to seasonal flooding, Low Impact Development, sheet flooding and erosion hazards, and all-weather access.
+Outcomes of the PPI have resulted in the District working with stakeholders to identify messaging gaps related to seasonal flooding, Low Impact Development, sheet flooding and erosion hazards, and all-weather access.
 In addition to the benefit of better messaging, the PPI assists the District in maintaining and possibly improving its CRS Class 5 rating.
 This rating currently results in a 25% flood insurance discount for policyholders in Special Flood Hazard Areas, and a 10% discount elsewhere.

-The 2017 FEMA CRS coordinators' manual states that an evaluation report must be prepared and updated annually, and adopted following the same process as adoption of the original document.
+The CRS Coordinators Manual states that a PPI evaluation report must be prepared and updated annually.

-The 2019 annual update makes the following significant changes to the previously approved PPI:
+The 2020 annual update makes the following significant changes to the previously approved PPI:

-- Page 5 Committee meeting members and dates updated. - Pages 16, 17 & 18 Updated total acreage of regulatory floodplains and insurance policy counts. - Page 26 Updated the 2019 outreach projects as approved by the PPI Committee. - Page 35 & 36 Updated the December 18, 2018 meeting agenda. - Page 37 Appendix C is an updated map using newer available data. - Page 40 Appendix E updated to reflect 2019 outreach projects. - Page 42 Appendix G is an updated map using newer available data. - Page 43 & 44 Appendix H updated to reflect public service announcement scripts (OP55). - Page 47 Appendix J updated to summarize 2018 outreach efforts.
+- Page 5 Committee meeting members and dates updated. - Page 10 & 11 Updated the Flood Hazard Map and ALERT web links. - Pages 16 21 Updated various data figures including total acreage of regulatory floodplains, insurance policy counts, and tables. - Page 27 Updated proposed 2020 outreach projects as approved by the PPI Committee - Page 35 & 36 Updated PPI Committee meeting agenda. - Page 37, Appendix C Updated map using newer available data. - Page 40, Appendix E Updated to reflect proposed 2020 outreach projects. - Page 42, Appendix G Updated map using newer available data and queries. - Page 47, Appendix J Updated to summarize 2019 outreach efforts. - NEW Page 48, Appendix K Define and clarify query procedures and rules.

-Please let me know if you have any questions.
+Please let me know if you have any questions regarding this memo or the PPI.